sapphirepp/sapphirepp/doc/pages/quick-start.md

 \cdot\nabla_{x} \mathbf{u} \right) \cdot \nabla_{p} f$, describing the
 (perceived) acceleration of particles in the mixed coordinate frame due to changes in background velocity.
-The third effect are @ref sapphirepp::VFP::VFPFlags::collision "collisions" (i.e. elastic binary interactions) of the particles that we can model with an effective scattering term, $\frac{\nu}{2} \Delta_{\theta, \varphi} f$, which only changes the direction $\theta, \varphi$ of the particles but not their energy.
-Last, we have the injection of particles at a @ref sapphirepp:VFP::VFPFlags::source "source"
+The third effect are @ref sapphirepp::VFP::VFPFlags::collision "collisions" (i.e. elastic interactions of the particles with the magnetohydrodynamic turbulence of the background plasma) that we model with an effective scattering term, $\frac{\nu}{2} \Delta_{\theta, \varphi} f$, which only changes the direction $\theta, \varphi$ of the particles but not their energy.
+Last, we model the injection of particles with a @ref sapphirepp:VFP::VFPFlags::source "source" term $S$.
-$S$.
 In @sapphire, we activate these effects by listing them in the @ref sapphirepp::VFP::VFPFlags "vfp_flags" variable (separated by a bitwise-or `|` and prefixed with the namespace `VFPFlags::`):